nextbreakpoint/schema2dot/README.md

-# schema2dot (WIP)
+# schema2dot (experimental)

-Generate graph file using dot format from database schema
+Generate a graph file in dot format from a database schema.

 ## How to use